tammyk7/auction-mvc/web/manila-training/week-3/Day-1/README.md

 const evenCount$ = count$.pipe(filter(count => count % 2 === 0))
 ```

-### Note
+### Tricky Scenarios & Gotchas

+While `bind` is designed to be straightforward to use, there are a few scenarios to be aware of:

+- **Synchronous Emissions**: If the Observable emits a value synchronously (i.e., immediately upon subscription), the component will render with that value.
+However, if the Observable does not emit a value synchronously and no default value is provided, the hook will suspend until a value is emitted.

-`bind` does not propagate completions from the source stream - the shared subscription is closed as soon as there are no subscribers to that Observable.
+- **Completion**: `bind` does not propagate completions from the source stream.
+The shared subscription is closed as soon as there are no subscribers to that Observable.
 This means that you don't need to worry about unsubscribing from the Observable when the component unmounts.

+- **Factory Overload**: `bind` can take a factory function that returns an Observable.
+This is useful when components need to access a particular instance.
+However, it's important to remember that each unique argument to the factory function will create a new Observable instance, so it's best to avoid passing objects or arrays directly as arguments.

+- **Error Handling**: If the Observable emits an error, all components subscribed to that Observable will unmount and the error will be propagated to the nearest Error Boundary.
+It's important to have Error Boundaries in place to handle these scenarios.

 <hr>